 You can use the rest of unallocated space if have to re-create D: partition and then

-Best way to solve extend volume greyed out
+Solve extend volume greyed out simply and quickly

 Generally speaking, third-party applications work the same as Windows Server 2012 R2

 built-in Disk Management tool.
 The difference is that they provide more features and are much more flexible.
 For example, you can extend a volume regardless of where the unallocated space locates.
 Here recommend AOMEI Partition

 Step 1.
 Install and launch it.
 Right-click on the partition (here is C: drive) you want to extend and select “Merge Partitions” in the drop-down menu.

 Step 2.
 In the pop-up window, check the box before unallocated space

 which means that the unallocated space will be added into C: drive.
 And the click